agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 [TensorFlow](https://www.tensorflow.org/) is an incredibly powerful new framework for deep learning.
 The "MNIST For ML Beginners" and "Deep MNIST for Experts" [TensorFlow tutorials](https://www.tensorflow.org/versions/r0.11/tutorials/index.html) give an excellent introduction to the framework.
 This article acts as a follow-on tutorial which addresses the following issues:

-1. The above tutorials use the MNIST dataset of hand written numbers, which pre-exists in TensorFlow format and is loaded automatically.
+1. The above tutorials use the MNIST dataset of hand written numbers, which pre-exists in TensorFlow TFRecord format and is loaded automatically.
 This can be a bit mysterious if you have no experience of data format manipulation in TensorFlow.
 2. Since the MNIST dataset is fixed, there is little scope for experimentation through adjusting the images and network to really get a feel for how to deal with particular aspects of real data.

 Here,

-1. You create your own images in a standard "png" format (that you can easily view), and you convert to TensorFlow format.
+1. You create your own images in a standard "png" format (that you can easily view), and you convert to TensorFlow TFRecord format.
 These are images of shapes created from python using the matplotlib module.
 2. You are free to explore by changing the way the images are created (contents, resolution, number of classes ...).